ibm-cloud-docs/schematics/cli-reference.md

    </tr>
    <tr>
    <td><code>&lt;github_source_repo_url&gt;</code></td>
      <td>Required.
 Enter the link to your GitHub repository.
-The link must point to the <code>master</code> branch in GitHub.
-You cannot link to other branches during the beta.</td>
+The link can point to the <code>master</code> branch, a different branch, or a subdirectory. </td>
    </tr>
     <tr>
       <td><code>&lt;variable_name&gt; </br> &lt;variable_value&gt;</code></td>
       <td>Optional.
 Enter the name and value for the input variables that you declared in your Terraform configuration files.
-You cannot add variables to your workspace during the beta.
 All variables that you enter in this section must be already declared in your Terraform configuration files.
 For more information about how to declare variables in a configuration file, see [Using input variables to customize resources](/docs/schematics?topic=schematics-create-tf-config#configure-variables). </td>
      </tr></tbody></table></dd>
 <dt><code>--json</code>, <code>-j</code></dt>
 <dd>Optional.
 Print the CLI output in JSON format.</dd>